MachineLemonade/docs/v0.10/create-deployment-deploying-code.md

 #### What gets Deployed?

-Everything in your top level directory (and all children directory) in which you ran `astro airflow init` will get bundled into a Docker image and deployed out.
+Everything in your top level directory (and all children directory) in which you ran `astro dev init` will get bundled into a Docker image and deployed out.

 We do **not** deploy any of the metadata associated with your local Airflow deployment - only the code.